Thymol (phenylpropane) dosage

 - GC-MS (gas chromatography coupled with mass spectrometry) : specific identification and quantification in complex matrices such as essential or cosmetic oils.

 The samples are extracted and possibly diluted before injection.
-The analysis is based on comparison with a pure thymol standard, allowing a content expressed in % or mg/g .
+The analysis is based on comparison with a pure thymol standard, allowing the content to be expressed as a percentage or mg/g.

 Industrial and scientific applications

-- Nutraceutical : control of plant extracts with antimicrobial or digestive activity.
+- Nutraceuticals : control of plant extracts with antimicrobial or digestive activity.

 - Cosmetics : verification of the content of active ingredients in antiseptic products, toothpastes or hair lotions.